benjamin421/thebenjamin/content/projects/wand.md

 A marketplace that connects customers to vetted house keepers.
 {{< /lead >}}

 *Acquired* — The platform that started it all.
-Wand is an Uber like plaform that connects housekeepers to vetted cleaning professional.
+Wand is an Uber-like platform that connects housekeepers to vetted cleaning professionals.
 I co-founded this app with a good friend, and ran it for about 4 years.
 At the time of my departure, it was live in Denver, Seattle and St. Louis.
 Over the years, we built a base of hundreds of cleaning providers and helped customers buy back thousands of hours of time.

 I departed Wand because over time, I realized that I have more fun building platforms than running them, and also we'd lost a significant portion of revenue on our marketplace model during COVID due to the fact that most of our customer base were Airbnb hosts.
 Travel stopped, bookings stopped, cleanings stopped.